Matías Fernández (footballer, born 1986): Fiorentina

-On 27 July 2012, Fernández transferred to Italian club ACF Fiorentina for about €3.1 million, plus €1.5 million bonuses.
+On 27 July 2012, Fernández transferred to Italian club ACF Fiorentina for about €3.1 million, plus €1.5 million in bonuses.
 During his spell at the Stadio Artemio Franchi, he was consistently bothered by physical problems.

 Fernández moved to fellow Serie A team AC Milan on 31 August 2016, on a season-long loan deal with an option to buy.
 He made his debut on 6 November, coming off the bench in the 2–1 away victory over U.S. Città di Palermo.

-Later years
+Later career

 On 4 September 2017, free agent Fernández signed with Club Necaxa.
 On 4 February 2019 he joined Categoría Primera A defending champions Atlético Junior on a one-year contract, scoring a late equaliser on his debut 12 days later after coming on as a second-half substitute in the 1–1 home draw with Rionegro Águilas; he was named player of the match.

 On 18 December 2019, Fernández returned to Colo-Colo by agreeing to a one-year deal with the option for a further season.
 The 36-year-old announced his retirement on 14 February 2023, after 11 months in the same league with Deportes La Serena.

 International career

 Fernández captained the Chile team at the 2005 FIFA World Youth Championship, scoring a goal in the 7–0 rout of Honduras.
 Despite a second-round exit to the Netherlands he displayed overall good football, playing alongside Nicolás Canales, Carlos Villanueva and José Pedro Fuenzalida.

-Also a former under-17 international, Fernández quickly established as an integral part of the full side, netting five times and appearing for the nation at the 2007 Copa América.
+Also a former under-17 international, Fernández quickly established himself as an integral part of the full side, netting five times and appearing for the nation at the 2007 Copa América.
 After featuring prominently in the 2010 FIFA World Cup qualification campaign, he was selected for the finals in South Africa, playing – and starting – in the group stage against Honduras and Switzerland (both 1–0 wins), in an eventual last-16 exit.

-In May 2014, Fernández underwent an ankle surgery on his right foot, thus being unable to participate in that year's World Cup.
+In May 2014, Fernández underwent ankle surgery on his right foot, thus being unable to participate in that year's World Cup.
 He was included in the Chilean squad for the 2015 Copa América, being sent off in the opening match, a 2–0 win over Ecuador at the Estadio Nacional in Santiago; after having come as a 75th-minute substitute for Jorge Valdivia, he was one of four players on target in the final against Argentina, which ended 4–1 in a penalty shootout.

 Fernández was initially named in the Copa América Centenario squad, but had to withdraw through injury and was replaced by Mark González as the nation again won the tournament.